duinomaker/HexoBlog/source/SICP/notes/2/index.md

 ---

-***Selectors*** and ***constructors*** are sets of procedures used as the interface between the construction of data and the use of data, through which programs are as if operating on “abstract data”.
+***Selectors*** and ***constructors*** are sets of procedures used as the interface between the construction of data and the use of data, through which programs are as if operating on “abstract data.”

 A ***pair*** is a compound structure, whose behavior could be specified as